 How does this program link people to institutions beyond Columbia?

-In addition to working with peers at Columbia, seminar participants will be connected to participants in the same seminar running at different institutions who are in their discipline (or a contiguous discipline), in order to exchange course ideas and provide peer support and feedback.
+Seminar participants will be connected to a small group of participants in the same seminar running at different institutions who are in their discipline (or a contiguous discipline), in order to exchange course ideas and provide peer support and feedback.
 These inter-institutional groups will decide how best to share ideas (synchronously or asynchronously).
-Participating institutions are listed below.

 How does this seminar compare to other CTL seminars on course design?